 - 1. The Utilization Coordinator determines whether to keep the staffing at normal levels for that weekday or operate with an adjusted staffing pattern on the holiday based on analysis of past historical data.

 - 2. Official Agency holidays are as followed

 - New Year's Day

 - Martin Luther King's Birthday

 - Good Friday

 - Memorial Day

 - Independence Day

 - Labor Day

 - Veterans' Day

 - Thanksgiving Day

 - Day after Thanksgiving

 - Christmas Day

-- Two other days at Christmas (as designated by the Executive Director).
+- One other day at Christmas (as designated by the Executive Director).

-3. Holiday Hours' Payment
+- 3. Holiday Hours' Payment

+- a.
 Employees subject to working holidays (EMTs, Paramedics, Operations Support Techs and Telecommunicators) will be eligible for eight (8) hours of holiday leave pay for each Agency holiday recognized.

-3.8 Bereavement Pay
+3.8 Bereavement Pay Effective 1/1/99